ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Introduction

-An ideal solution would be to find signs of such a SN-host correlation directly in the SN~Ia lightcurves.
-As such, one could empirically correct for it as one does for the stretch and color, hoping to capture the entire SN~Ia magnitude variance.
-In that context, alternative SN~Ia models have emerged. \cite{saunders2018} and \cite{leget2020} derived spectroscopic information, such as silicon velocities and equivalent widths at maximum light, to standardize SNe~Ia using this information instead of the stretch.
-They were able to reach $\sim0.15$~mag dispersion with five or more parameters, but did not see a significant reduction in the Hubble diagram scatter and are still affected by significant environmental biases.
-A promising avenue is the twin-technique.
-Introduced by \cite{fakhouri2015} based on the spectro-photometric Nearby Supernova Factory sample (SNfactory; \citealt{aldering2002}), the idea is that two SNe~Ia having nearly identical spectral time-series should have intrinsically similar absolute brightness.
-Advances of machine learning methods enabled \cite{boone2021a} and \cite{boone2021b} to simplify the "twinning" down to three intrinsic parameters estimated near maximum light.
-They demonstrate that twinning, based on spectroscopy rather than lightcurve photometry, provides a scatter as low as $\sim0.07$~mag leading to strong reduction, but not a full cancellation, of the astrophysical biases.
-However, acquiring spectro-photometry is difficult and this technique has not been demonstrated to work outside of the SNfactory sample in the very nearby Universe.
-Future space missions such as the Nancy Roman Space Telescope might be able to acquire such data, through slit-less spectroscopy, at high-redshifts \citep{rose2021,rubin2022}.
+An ideal solution would be to directly find signs of this possible SN-host correlation in the SN~Ia light curves.
+If this were the case, it might empirically corrected for, as is done for the stretch and color, in the hope of capturing the entire variance in the SN~Ia magnitude.
+In this context, alternative SN~Ia models have emerged. \cite{saunders2018} and \cite{leget2020} used spectroscopic information, such as silicon velocities and equivalent widths at maximum light, instead of the stretch to standardize SNe~Ia.
+They were able to reach a dispersion of $\sim0.15$~mag with five or more parameters, but did not see a significant reduction in the Hubble diagram scatter.
+Their results are still affected by significant environmental biases.
+A promising way forward is the twin technique.
+Introduced by \cite{fakhouri2015} and based on the spectrophotometric nearby supernova factory sample (SNfactory; \citealt{aldering2002}), the idea is that two SNe~Ia with a nearly identical spectral time-series probably have an intrinsically similar absolute brightness.
+Advances in machine-learning methods enabled \cite{boone2021a} and \cite{boone2021b} to simplify the twinning down to three intrinsic parameters that were estimated near maximum light.
+The authors demonstrated that twinning, based on spectroscopy rather than light-curve photometry, provides a scatter as low as $\sim0.07$~mag, which leads to a strong reduction of the astrophysical biases, but not to a full cancellation.
+However, acquiring spectrophotometry is difficult, and this technique has not been demonstrated to work beyond the SNfactory sample.
+Future space missions such as the \emph{Nancy Roman} Space Telescope might be able to acquire data like this through slitless spectroscopy at high redshifts \citep{rose2021,rubin2022}.

-Twinning has nonetheless demonstrated that additional information is available in the SN data that is not yet captured by classical photometric lightcurve fitters.
-The question is whether one can identify such information in the phase-evolution of multi-band photometry or if this is solely accessible with spectroscopic data.
+Twinning has nonetheless demonstrated that additional information in the SN data is available that is not yet captured by classical photometric light-curve fitters.
+The question is whether this information can be identified in the phase-evolution of multiband photometry, or if this is solely accessible with spectroscopic data.